AshwiniGorantla/canvas_waves_project/README.md

 # mathworks
 Assignment project

-To start the project, please open the index.html in any of the browser and click start button
+To start the project, please clone the project into local and then open the file index.html in any of the browser and click on start button